Peripli/specification/api.md

 ## Entity Relationships

 There are different types of relationships between the different entity types.
-This section describes these relationships.
+This section describes these relationships and the normal (non-force and non-cascade) deletion behavior.

+> All delete operation accept a `force` flag that can override the constraints defined in this section.
+In many cases, that will lead to an inconsistent state.
+Therefore, it is RECOMMENDED to restrict the use of the `force` flag to administrators.

       Broker       Visibility ---> Platform       Operations
        |  |             |             ^